aliceinwire/presentations/OSSJ_2025/OSSJ_2025_kernelci-cli.md

 ## Introducing the KernelCI CLI Tools

 - **kci-dev**
-  - Developer-focused CLI for interacting with KernelCI
+  - Developer-focused CLI to interact with KernelCI dashboards and Maestro
+  - Installable from PyPI (`pip install kci-dev`) with shell completions for bash/zsh/fish
+  - Ships `results` (dashboard) and Maestro-centric commands in one binary
 - **kci-deploy** *(work in progress)*
   - Tool for deploying local / internal KernelCI maestro stacks
 - Goal: make KernelCI a first-class tool in your terminal